How to Make a Partial Withdrawal from a PPF Account?

 When you extend your PPF account after the initial 15-year term, you are allowed to continue the account for an additional 5 years.
 However, there are specific rules governing PPF withdrawal after extension without contribution that are important to know.

-1. Withdrawal Limits: After the extension, you can only withdraw up to the balance in your PPF account at the time of extension.
-For example, if your PPF balance is ₹5 lakh at the time of extension in 2025, this becomes the limit for withdrawals.
-You can only withdraw from this balance, even if the account grows during the extension period.
+1. Withdrawal Limits: After extending your PPF account without contributions, you can withdraw up to 60% of the balance that was in your account at the commencement of the extended 5-year block.
+For example, if your PPF balance was ₹5 lakh at the time of extension in 2025, you can withdraw up to ₹3 lakh (60% of ₹5 lakh) over the next five years.
+You cannot withdraw more than this limit, even if the account grows during the extension period.

-4. Premature Closure Rules: If you decide to close the PPF account prematurely after the extension, you can do so only under specific circumstances, and it may impact the interest rate applicable on your balance.
+4. Premature Closure Rules: If you decide to close your PPF account before the completion of the extended 5-year block, the rules for premature closure apply, and it may impact the interest rate applicable to your balance.

 Turn Your Money into Gold!